-Dems set voting bill showdown as GOP rejects Manchin plan
+Voting bill showdown looms as GOP rejects Manchin plan

 Polls have shown notable bipartisan support for voter ID requirements, and Democrats in their elections overhaul focused on the strictest ID laws.
 In the current Senate bill, Democrats would require states with an ID law to allow voters who show up without identification to cast a regular ballot as long as they sign an affidavit under penalty of perjury.

-“We might squabble about one of two things,” said Sen. Raphael Warnock, of Georgia.
+“We might squabble about one or two things,” said Sen. Raphael Warnock, of Georgia.
 “But I am not about to sacrifice the good in the pursuit of the perfect.”

 Klobuchar said she would continue to work on the bill over the weekend and was optimistic all 50 Senate Democrats would support it.